DavidFluck/xdpfilter/README.md

 To install on Debian-based systems:

 ```
-sudo apt install build-essential clang libapr1 libapr1-dev libelf-dev m4 pkg-config libz-dev
+sudo apt install build-essential clang gcc-multilib libapr1 libapr1-dev libelf-dev libpcapdev libz-dev linux-tools-$(uname -r) llvm m4 pkg-config
 ```

-Some are necessary for the application itself, and others are for the vendored dependencies.
+Some packages are necessary for the application itself, and others are for the vendored dependencies.

 The code was tested on both clang-10 and clang-12.
 (I initially started developing with clang-12, then verified that downgrading to clang-10, the version provided by the `clang` package on Ubuntu, continued to work, which it does.)
 Presumably, it should work on clang-11, but that is untested.